omiceron/rn-app-example/README.md

 ![](https://media.giphy.com/media/ScBNh9A3UPabj7eFjB/giphy.gif)

 #### Sending messages
 Simple chatting.
 New message raises chat to the top of the list, even if it's from user you have no chat with.
+Delivery status implemented.

 ![](https://media.giphy.com/media/xWfaOMKpqRd2UPsJzc/giphy.gif)